FACULTY

 LAUREL ALLEN

-Ballet | Music Theater | Jazz
+Tap | Music Theater | Jazz | Primary | Dance Mix |

 Laurel started dancing when she was three years old and hasn't stopped since.
 She received all of her dance education from Michelle Goodwin’s School of Dance in Townsend, MA where she grew passionate about Ballet, Tap, Jazz, Hip Hop, Lyrical, Musical Theatre, and Pointe.
 Throughout her 15 years at MGSD, Laurel spent her time doing performances, attending conventions, and making lifelong friends who became family.
-She attended the Dance Teacher’s Club of Bostons’ Dance Education Training Course and graduated in the summer of 2019.
+She attended the Dance Teacher’s Club of Boston's Dance Education Training Course and graduated in the summer of 2019.
 Since then, she has taught a variety of classes at Michelle Goodwin’s School of Dance.

 Laurel is currently studying Management and Public Health at the University of Massachusetts Amherst.
 She is a part of the UMass Tap Team and enjoys furthering her dance education while having fun.
 Laurel has always had dreams of sharing her love of dance with students and cannot wait to further those dreams at Pineapple Dance.
 She is so excited to meet new people and looking forward to the dance year ahead!